 CYFS 335 Congregational Children’s Ministry

-Explores goals, planning and curricula for effective for children ages infant through 12.
+Explores effective goals, program planning, and curricula for children ages infant through 12.
 Includes day camping, Vacation Bible School, programs for children with special needs, and the needs of children around the world.
 Prerequisite: CYFS 210; CYFS 320 or concurrent.

 CYFS 336 Congregational Youth Ministry